 You might think that you or your brand has one.
 And you might even hear it in your mind or when you talk to prospects and customers on the phone or in person.
 But I would argue that without a blog, no one will ever hear you online.
 And that is the defining place that matters today in marketing.
 Everything else pales in comparison.

 Your tweets on Twitter and your posts on Facebook may provide minor reflections of you or your organization.
-But if the content on those social channels is not directing the communities that you’ve developed back to your blog for a deeper disclosure of ideas, content, discussion and media that is unique to you, what exactly is the point of participating in those social activities?
+But if the content on those social channels is not directing the communities that you’ve developed back to your blog for a deeper disclosure of ideas, content, discussion and media that’s unique to you, what exactly is the point of participating in those social activities?

 A voice starts here.

 Developing and presenting a voice online necessitates a structured value proposition and brand positioning process.
 The objective is to invest the resources, time and effort to develop a relevant and compelling summary of:

-- the support for why prospects should consider what you offer over others
+- why prospects should consider what you offer over others

 Without agreement and alignment on this essential marketing foundation, it’s virtually impossible to have a credible or enduring voice online.

 A voice of reason.